Meterana grandiosa

 Meterana grandiosa is a species of moth in the family Noctuidae.
 This species is endemic to New Zealand.
 It is classified as "At Risk, Relict'" by the Department of Conservation.

 Taxonomy

 This species was first described and illustrated by Alfred Philpott in 1903 and was given the name Melanchra grandiosa.
 Philpott used a female specimen he collected at West Plains in Southland in May.
 George Hudson discussed and illustrated this species in his 1928 book The Butterflies and Moths of New Zealand.
 In 1988 John S. Dugdale placed this species within the genus Meterana.
-The hototype specimen is held at the New Zealand Arthropod Collection.
+The holotype specimen is held at the New Zealand Arthropod Collection.

 Description

 Larvae are green in appearance with a broad white lateral stripe.
 As they mature larvae turn a pinkish colour and can grow to be 3.3 cm in length.

 Philpott originally described the adult female of the species as follows:

 Distribution

 This species is endemic to New Zealand.
 M. grandiosa has occurred in Wairarapa, Central Otago, Otago Lakes, Dunedin and Southland zones.
 However this species is now locally extinct in its type locality of West Plains and has not been collected in Dunedin since the 1960s.